Review · Remedies

 1 source attached

-What the Vertigo and Dizziness Program is and how it works
+What the Vertigo and Dizziness Program is, in one sentence.

-Blue Heron Health News is a publisher of natural-health digital products.
-This program takes a standard vestibular-rehab protocol, packages it with photos, video, and lifestyle tips, and sells it as a structured plan.
-The exercises are real and widely used.
+Blue Heron Health News is a network of natural-health digital products.
+The Vertigo and Dizziness Program is one of their offerings, and like most of them, it takes a standard physical therapy protocol, repackages it with lifestyle tips, and sells it as a proprietary solution.
+The maneuvers are real.
 The price is low.
-The main thing to watch is the marketing, which leans broader than the exercises actually reach.
+The mismatch is in the promise.

 What you actually get